annajjames/LabourForce/README.md

 <img width="650" alt="unemp_pop" src="https://user-images.githubusercontent.com/58715002/186268890-ac5179c0-5b86-49a2-b7e0-ab590859d7b8.png">

 #### Unemployment between males and females for age>25 in Ontario
 - At 0.86% the average unemployment difference between males and females in Ontario is less than 1% with more males unemployed than females.
-But at a significance level of 0.05 this difference is statistically significant.
+But this difference is statistically significant at a significance level of 0.05.
 - During covid the average unemployment difference between males and females reduced and was 0.13%.
 The probability of getting the same unemployment averages for males and females was greater than 93% making the difference not significant.
 <img width="683" alt="MaleF_unemp" src="https://user-images.githubusercontent.com/58715002/186394251-050d96a0-70d5-4e08-b069-26c5f8ce8477.png">